By Jules Joanne Gleeson |

 Thus, for Mieli liberation from the heterosexual order could only occur through the creation of a woman-aligned, transexual homosexual:

-A striking feature of Wittig’s thought is the argument that social oppression is the foundation of sex differentiation, rather than visa versa.
+A striking feature of Wittig’s thought is the argument that social oppression is the foundation of sex differentiation, rather than vice versa.

 For Wittig, the declaration of lesbianism constitutes a refusal of women to accept their definition in relation to men, and laying claim to the universal through beginning to live on their own terms.
 An operative contradiction appears as women at once assert their particularity through a claim to womanhood defined by an absence of participation in the expected foundations of male kinship.
 ‘Lesbians are not women’ for Wittig, in that they exist against the prevailing heterosexual order, and cannot be accounted for by it: ‘it would be incorrect to say that lesbians associate, make love, live with women, for ‘woman’ has meaning only in heterosexual systems of thought and heterosexual economic systems.’